The lies we tell ourselves

 Only that now, you're supposed to be an adult.

+That's wrong.
+As if.
 It's dangerous, and powerful, because in most of the cases it comes from our family.
+Our own blood.

 Even though you still lie your girlfriend very much.